DeisData/deisdata.github.io/git/quick-start/index.md

 $ ls
 ```

-You should see the names of the files `LICENSE` and `README.md` printed to the terminal.
+You should see the names of the files `LICENSE` (if you made one) and `README.md` printed to the terminal.

 ## Alter the README

 You now have a local **downstream** repository on your machine.
 The remote GitHub repository is referred to as the **upstream** repository.
 If other users make changes reflected in the upstream repository, you will receive and implement them locally.

-We are going to write line to the README and commit that change to version control.
-In later sessions, we will push that change upstream to make it reflected in GitHub.
+We are going to write a line of text to the README and commit that change to version control.

 First, we are going to use a text editor called `nano` to open `README.md`.